s-a-nersisyan/ExhauFS/README.md

       Name of class for classification / survival analysis from `./core/classifiers.py`.

   * `model_kwargs`
-      Object/Dictionary of keyword arguments for classifier initialization.
+      Object/Dictionary of keyword arguments for model initialization.

   * `model_CV_ranges`
       Object/Dictionary defining model parameters which should be cross-validated.
 Keys are parameter names, values are lists for grid search.